-A study of the development of drama, emphasizing major themes and currents in modern drama.
+A study of the development of drama, considering older models but emphasizing major themes, genres, and stylistic developments in twentieth century drama.
 Open to all students.

-ENG 208 Studies in Poetry
+ENG 208W Studies in Poetry

 A study of poetry to discover its intimacy with daily experience, emphasizing the evolution of poetry through its changing use and developments in form and individual expression.
 Open to all students.
+A writing-intensive course.